bongz-24/Assessment-Bongani/README.md

 ## Notes

-The structure of this project reflects how I would approach a real-world data task, focusing on clarity, reproducibility, and making it easy for someone else to follow the work.
+The structure of this project reflects how I would approach real and practical data task, while focusing on clarity, reproducibility, and making it easy for someone else to follow the work.